alpheios-project/safari-app-back/README.md

 reactivate | Sends the current saved state from the background to front. checkToolbarIcon | Updates the toolbar icon (is used on reloading a page) checkContextMenuIconVisibility | Checks the visibility of all context menu items according to the tab state

+### TabScript.swift

+This is the class object for saving data about the tab.

+### Message.swift, RequestMessage.swift, StateRequest.swift

+This is the class objects for converting data to message.